There are two aspects of starting a blog :

 - Raise questions and exclamations wherever required to break the monotony of reading.

-- Maintain the balance of article being emotional and rational
+- Maintain the balance of the article being emotional and rational

 - Make heavy use of pointers and sub-pointers